The Last Kingdom of Al Andalus (The Play)

 FERDINAND.

-Tomorrow, the conquest of Granada shall be finalised.
+On the morrow.
+The conquest of Granada shall be finalised.

 FERDINAND.

-Nay, we have requested the presence of the cardinal Pedro González de Mendoza and Bishop de Ávila, along with the monk Hernando de Talavera to accompany us.
+Nay.
+We have requested the presence of Cardinal Pedro González de Mendoza, Bishop de Ávila, and the monk Hernando de Talavera to join us.

 ISABELLA.

-Thy task is the inquisition and once thou hast returned to León, I shall have the Castilian Dominican friar Tomás de Torquemada and the cardinal Francisco Jiménez de Cisneros replace thee.
-We have sent a letter already to the pope explaining our reason for this action.
-We feel that thy task is yet unfinished in León,
+Thy task lieth with the Inquisition.
+Once thou returnest to León, the Castilian Dominican friar Tomás de Torquemada and Cardinal Francisco Jiménez de Cisneros shall succeed thee.
+We have already sent word to His Holiness the Pope, explaining our decision.
+We deem thy mission in León yet unfinished.

 ISABELLA.

-Thou shalt be informed of any more changes, upon thy return.
-We hope that thy return to León be a wondrous triumph.
+Thou shalt be apprised of any further developments upon thy return.
+May thy return to León be a triumph resplendent.

 SCENE VI.